wdevore/Ranger-32Blit/spout/readme.md

 - Waypoint marker lines every N-pixels.
 A max bonus of 100 if making to waypoint under a specific time range.
 - Islands
   - **Done** Scrolling
-  - Value Targets/Mines.
+  - **Done** Value Targets/Mines.
 They are like islands in that they are added to the buffer.
 When collided a bonus is given to the player.
 The mine then explodes.
     - Starts small and swells and explodes.
     - **Done** Plain
   - (*Optional*) Simple vertical chaser appears at random.
 - Menu system
   - Animation transitions
-  - High score entry menu
+  - **Done** High score entry menu
 - Scenes
   - **Done** Boot
   - **Done** Splash